 It is a little confusing!

 New Zealanders: Naturals (Jewel’s people) and Holdouts (think more Aborigines).
 These two groups have a tenuous peaceful relationship but are suspicious of each other.

 Still, they (the Naturals and Holdouts) are united against the Aliens who control the rest of Earth.

-There are more than one kind of Aliens.
-The current Alien group who controls most of Earth are bad.
+There is more than one kind of Aliens.
+The current Alien group that controls most of Earth is bad.
 They are creating hybrid bionic people (Think 6 Million Dollar Man types).
 The other Alien species is the “good” one and the top dog is Isus.
 This “good” Alien species is believed to have created humans from primordial mud.
 It is unclear why the “good” Aliens don’t get give a good ass whooping to the bad ones.
-The “good”ones seem a little under the radar.
+The “good” ones seem a little under the radar.

 Sorry… back to the plot:

 Because the book turns on relationships in a coming-of-age story of Jewel, this book really resonates beyond just sci-fi, and beyond YA (Young Adult) which is its label.
 I would recommend this book to any girl who likes Hunger Games or Maximum Ride and would peg it at 10-years-old and up, though an adventurous 9-year-old would also enjoy it.
 There is minimum violence and kissing so it’s really PG and not PG-13.
 So…young adult for tweens is my final vote.